Fireside

 is a summary/paraphrase of the evening of May 10, with related URLs,

-at the end of this summary, FYI.)
+at the end of this summary.
+Editor's

-(The question arises, "...was King James Catholic or
+(At the opening of our study, a question arises, "...was King James Catholic or

 Protestant?")